j-fu/VTKView.jl/README.md

 VTKFig.jl provides a Julia adapter based on ccall and the C API of vtkfig.

+## Disclaimer

+So far, this package is in alpha state.

 ## Installation (Linux.
 MacOSX and the Win10 linux environment should be similar)

 1. Install vtk and its development files on your system.
    This can be done either via your system's package manager, or by downloading vtk and following the compilation instructions.
 Please ensure that all header files are installed as well.
 When configuring, care about ensuring that graphics acceleration is enabled.

 2. Download (clone) vtkfig and install it using the instructions of that package.